Watercraft use and administration

-This webpage provides guidance to faculty, staff, and students in the College of Natural Sciences, Forestry, and Agriculture on policies and procedures for the use and management of watercraft for research, teaching, or other university activities.
+This webpage provides guidance to faculty, staff, and students in the College of Earth, Life, and Health Sciences on policies and procedures for the use and management of watercraft for research, teaching, or other university activities.
 The goal of the webpage is make information from a number of University of Maine and University of Maine System administrative offices easily available to watercraft users.
-Also provided is information on policies, procedures, and recommendations of the College of Natural Sciences, Forestry, and Agriculture.
+Also provided is information on policies, procedures, and recommendations of the College of Earth, Life, and Health Sciences

 Watercraft users should recognize that academic or research units may have unit-specific policies (e.g., Darline Marine Center Marine Operations Manual).